vebinet/.github/profile/README.md

 If you don't sign a contributor agreement, the below Contributor License Agreement applies:

 By contributing, You give Media Scope Group OÜ ("Us") permission to license your contributions on any terms we like.
-You are giving Us this license in order to make it possible for Us to accept your contributions into Media Scope Group OÜ project.
+You are giving Us this license in order to make it possible for Us to accept your contributions into Media Scope Group OÜ projects.